Illustration by Jennifer Tapias Derch

 - Inventory tracking using lot and serial tracing

 Choosing the right inventory management system

-IMSs do more than manage orders and prevent stockouts.
-They streamline those management processes to save you time, money, and heartache.
+Your IMS does more than manage orders and prevent stockouts.
+It streamlines those processes to save you time, money, and heartache.
 Logistics isn’t the sexiest growth topic.
 But it is one of the areas that dramatically affects your overall performance: for good and for ill.